borntofrappe/game-development/03 Match Three/Match Three 2/README.md

 ### pairs vs ipairs

-`ipairs` works swimmingly with sequences — tables without holes, `nil` values.
-In the moment values are set to `nil`, its behavior is rather unpredictable and leads to entire rows behind removed from view.
+`ipairs` works swimmingly with sequences — tables without `nil` values.
+In the moment values are set to `nil`,however, the iterator becomes less reliable and leads to entire rows being removed from view.

 Since the position of the tiles is described by two of its fields, `x` and `y`, it's safe to to `pairs` instead.